greguz/fluente/README.md

 - **Protected state**
 - **Undo/Redo out of the box**
 - **Selective mutability**: choose between immutable objects or a classy object.
-- **Hard binding**: call any method without worrying about context.
 - **TypeScript support**

 ## Installation